amitsingh6391/flutter_testrail/README.md

 ## Getting Started

-Initialize the TestRail instance using the config method:
+Initialize the TestRail instance using the configure method:

 ```dart
 TestRail.configure(